SocialGouv/onvs/README.md

 yarn migrate:latest
 ```

-6. And a minimal set of data (not yet implemented)
+6. And a minimal set of data

 ```shell
 yarn seed:run:dev
 ```

-One step further, if you want to getting close to the production build, you can use

-The developers can benefit of the hot reload provided by Next.js. for an improved DX.

-In this case, just configure a db URL in your `.env` file, then
+7. Install the JS libs and run the Next app in dev mode

 ```shell script
 yarn install